-OTSEGO COUNTRY RESIDENTS
+OTSEGO COUNTY RESIDENTS

-Otsego County residents taking courses at the M-TEC Gaylord Campus will be assessed in-district tuition rates.
+Otsego County residents taking courses at the M-TEC Gaylord extension site will be assessed in-district tuition rates.
 All eligible courses will have a course number ending with "M".
 Classes taken at the Roscommon Campus or on-line will be charged at the out-of-district rate.